 A brief military commission hearing was held in Muhammed’s case on April 7, 2010 regarding whether his previous military defense counsel could continue to represent him after she had been ordered by the military to another assignment.
 Also at the hearing, in response to the prosecution’s request to substitute classified evidence in the case, Judge Modzelewski stated that it could take until January or February 2011 to review it and begin the actual trial.
 Muhammed’s defense attorney, Howard Cabot, after the hearing called it “plainly unacceptable…Noor has been here [in Guantánamo] for eight years now.”

-On September 21st, 2010, the military commission held a hearing to consider a host of pre-trial issues, including whether it is constitutional for the commission, with its subpar procedural safeguards, to try Noor – an alien – while exempting U.S. citizens from the military commissions system.
-An additional pre-trial hearing was set for November 8, 2010, to decide whether the commission has jurisdiction over Noor to hear his case, however the hearing was postponed in late October.
+On September 21st, 2010, the military commission held a hearing to consider a host of pre-trial issues, including whether it is constitutional for the commission, with its subpar procedural safeguards, to try Muhammed – an alien – while exempting U.S. citizens from the military commissions system.
+An additional pre-trial hearing was set for November 8, 2010, to decide whether the commission has jurisdiction over Muhammed to hear his case, however the hearing was postponed in late October.

-Hearings for Noor resumed on February 15, 2011, and he pled guilty to altered charges of material support for terrorism and conspiracy to commit terrorist acts via plea bargain.
-In a sentencing hearing before a military panel, it was recommended that Noor serve a sentence of fourteen years, but he will likely serve a substantially lighter sentence of thirty-four months pursuant to the terms of his pre-trial agreement with the government.
+Hearings for Muhammed resumed on February 15, 2011, and he pled guilty to altered charges of material support for terrorism and conspiracy to commit terrorist acts via plea bargain.
+In a sentencing hearing before a military panel, it was recommended that Muhammed serve a sentence of fourteen years, but he will likely serve a substantially lighter sentence of thirty-four months pursuant to the terms of his pre-trial agreement with the government.